 Figure 6 Adverse event rates under various proactive ICU transfer policies, with 95% confidence intervals.
-ICU size N=15. $\Lambda=14.2$ patients/day.
+ICU size N = 15. $\Lambda = 14.2$ patients/day.
+Proactive transfers can only take place at night.

-As seen in Figure 6, the impact of increased congestion also translates to other adverse events-demand-driven discharges and readmissions.
-We calculate the demand-driven discharge rate as the fraction of all ICU admissions which are discharged due to incoming demand.
-Similarly, we calculate the readmission rate as the fraction of all ICU admissions that are followed by another ICU admission prior to hospital discharge (i.e. leaving the system).
-Interestingly, the differences between the demand-driven discharge (readmission) rates are not statistically significant when comparing no proactive transfers (Reactive) to proactively admitting the top five severity groups ( $T{EDIP2} = 5$ ).
+as the fraction of all ICU admissions that are followed by another ICU admission prior to hospital discharge (i.e. leaving the system).
+Interestingly, the differences between the demand-driven discharge (readmission) rates are not statistically significant when comparing no proactive transfers (Reactive) to proactively admitting the top five severity groups ( $T{EDIP2} = 6$ ).
 Moreover, we find that across all policies, patients who are demand-driven discharged stay in the ICU for 80-85% of their ICU LOS, which suggests that these patients may be sufficiently stable for such transfers (e.g. Lowery (1992)).
 Still, being very aggressive with proactive transfers could result in worse care and outcomes.
 While the aggregate demand-driven discharge rate goes down with more aggressive proactive transfers (because there are simply many more ICU admissions), the rate for the most critical patients-direct admits and crashed patients-increases.
 A similar (but smaller in magnitude) effect exists for ICU readmissions.

 Our results suggest that some proactive transfers could help improve quality of care at the system level, but it must be done carefully.
-We see that proactively admitting up to 10% of ward patients ( $T{EDIP2}=5$ ) can improve mortality and LOS without substantially increasing ICU congestion, demand-driven discharges, or ICU readmissions.
-However, proactively admitting 26% or more of ward patients ( $T{EDIP2}<5$ ) can increase adverse events.
+We see that proactively admitting up to 10% of ward patients ( $T{EDIP2} = 6$ ) can improve mortality and LOS without substantially increasing ICU congestion, demand-driven discharges, or ICU readmissions.
+However, proactively admitting 26% or more of ward patients ( $T{EDIP2} < 6$ ) can increase adverse events.
 Unsurprisingly, the impact of proactive admissions (and the resulting increased ICU congestion) on readmissions and demand-driven discharges depends highly on the system load.
 Figure 7(a) is an analog to Figure 6(a) and depicts the impact of being more aggressive with proactive transfers on demand-driven discharge rates for different arrival rates, which impacts the average ICU occupancy.
 We denote this as $\hat{\rho}$ when there are no proactive transfers.
-We can see that when the system is very lightly loaded (e.g. $\hat{\rho} \leq 0.3$ ), proactively admitting all 10 EDIP2 groups does not increase demand-driven discharge rates.
+We can see that when the system is very lightly loaded (e.g. $\hat{\rho} \le 0.3$ ), proactively admitting all 10 EDIP2 groups does not increase demand-driven discharge rates.
 However, as the system load increases, more aggressive proactive transfers results in an increase of adverse outcomes.
 Figure 7(b) summarizes when this increase begins and we find that proactively admitting more than the top 5 EDIP2 groups consistently comes with the cost of more demand-driven discharges, thereby supporting our initial observation that proactively admitting the most severe patients could save lives without needlessly clogging the ICU.